Skip to main page content

 This will enable the status of HS2’s operational railway assets and systems to be monitored and controlled in real time from the Network Integrated Control Centre in Birmingham and other key locations, facilitating both the safe operation and reliable maintenance of the railway.

-We are designing HS2 to withstand the impact of climate change and extreme weather by integrating climate change adaptation and resilience into each stage of the project.
-We have assessed the impact of climate change on HS2 in our Environmental Impact Assessments.
-We have also considered how climate change, in combination with the impacts of the railway, may affect communities, businesses and the natural, historic and built environment along the route.
+We’re designing HS2 to withstand the impact of climate change and extreme weather by building in climate change adaptation and resilience at each stage of the project.
+We’ve assessed the impact of climate change on HS2 in our Environmental Impact Assessments.
+We’ve also considered how climate change, in combination with the impacts of the railway, may affect communities, businesses and the natural, historic and built environment along the route.

 Withstanding extreme weather